SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

     #### 2. Input Manager key/button recognisers

-    In the original DigiPen lesson 6, we had some very basic key recognisers, this was very basic and required you to put the actual keys in your game code.&nbsp; This checked if a specified key was pressed or triggered.
+    In the original DigiPen lesson 6, we had some very basic key recognisers, this was very basic and required you to put the actual keys in your game code.
+This checked if a specified key was pressed or triggered.